China passes new personal data privacy law, to take effect Nov. 1 - Up News Info

 Article content

-SHANGHAI — China’s National People’s Congress on Friday officially passed a law designed to protect online user data privacy and will implement the policy starting November 1, according to state-media outlet Xinhua.
+SHANGHAI — China’s National People’s Congress on Friday passed a law designed to protect online user data privacy and will implement the policy from Nov.
+1, according to state media outlet Xinhua.

 The law’s passage completes another pillar in the country’s efforts to regulate cyberspace and is expected to add more compliance requirements for companies in the country.